f5devcentral/techxchange-gitops-lab/docs/brewz-application.md

 Though ArgoCD deployed the infrastructure applications with Helm, the developers have chosen to deploy this application using simple Kubernetes manifests.

-> **Note:** Though we are using a single repository in this lab, it is a good practice to use different repositories for infrastructure apps, and user applications (such as Brewz).
+> **Note:** Though we are using a single repository in this lab, it is a good practice to use different repositories for infrastructure apps and user applications (such as Brewz).
 This way, appropriate access to each repo is granted based on area of responsibility.

 Let's deploy the Brewz application.